 - Corporate debt securities (other than commercial paper)

 - Municipal securities

 Foster Victor Wealth Advisors, LLC

 Though are minimum investments for some services, there is none for investment management.
-There are seven advisors at the firm, including five certified financial planners (CFPs), four chartered life underwriters (CLU), one chartered financial advisor (CFA), one certified private wealth advisor (CPWA) and one certified regulatory and compliance professional (CRPC).
+There are several advisors at the firm, including five certified financial planners (CFPs), four chartered life underwriters (CLU), one chartered financial advisor (CFA), one certified private wealth advisor (CPWA) and one certified regulatory and compliance professional (CRPC).